O’Keefe Video: Anti-Trump Group Denies Planning To Disrupt The ‘Deploraball’ With Stink Bombs

 Watch the new Project Veritas undercover video and draw your own conclusions.

-Although O’Keefe has plenty of detractors for this particular brand of journalism or political pranks, and he has repeatedly been accused of selective editing, his Project Veritas team, which mostly specializes in undercover videos, has done its share of investigative reporting, including vote fraud in the run-up to election 2016 as well as rampant political correctness on campus..
+Although O’Keefe has plenty of detractors for this particular brand of journalism or political pranks, and he has repeatedly been accused of selective editing, his Project Veritas team, which mostly specializes in undercover videos, has done its share of investigative reporting, including vote fraud in the run-up to election 2016 as well as rampant political correctness on campus.
 O’Keefe made headlines and prompted several resignations during the election season with several videos purporting to show Democrat operatives discussing plans for inciting violence at Trump rallies.

 Thanks @ValRichardson17 for helping us expose the truth! #Veritas #Inauguration https://t.co/8EGuvI2csS pic.twitter.com/0QsvDjsVQ9